-Pursuant to the terms of a distribution agreement, CIBCWM will purchase the Notes from the Bank for distribution to other registered broker-dealers or will offer the Notes directly to investors.
+CIBCWM will purchase the Notes from CIBC at the price to public less the underwriting discount set forth on the cover page of this pricing supplement for distribution to other registered broker-dealers or will offer the Notes directly to investors.

-The Notes sold by CIBCWM to the public will initially be offered at the price to public set forth on the cover page of this pricing supplement.
-CIBCWM will purchase each of the Notes from the Bank at a purchase price equal to the price to public net of a commission of 0.40% of the principal amount of such Notes.
-Any Notes sold by CIBCWM to securities dealers may be sold at an agreed discount to the price to public.
+CIBCWM or other registered broker-dealers will offer the Notes at the price to public set forth on the cover page of this pricing supplement.
+CIBCWM may receive a commission of \$4.00 (0.40%) per \$1,000 principal amount of the Notes and may use a portion or all of that commission to allow selling concessions to other dealers in connection with the distribution of the Notes.
+The other dealers may forgo, in their sole discretion, some or all of their selling concessions.
 The price to public for Notes purchased by certain fee-based advisory accounts will be 99.60% of the principal amount of the Notes.
-Any sale of a Note to a fee-based advisory account at a price to public below 100% of the principal amount will reduce the agent's commission specified on the cover page of this pricing supplement with respect to such Note.
+Any sale of a Note to a fee-based advisory account at a price to public below 100.00% of the principal amount will reduce the agent's commission specified on the cover page of this pricing supplement with respect to such Note.
 The price to public paid by any fee-based advisory account will be reduced by the amount of any fees assessed by the dealers involved in the sale of the Notes to such advisory account but not by more than 0.40% of the principal amount of the Notes.